-The academic quality and distinctive experience of a Scranton education have been recognized by consistent high rankings in such national publications as U.S. News and World Report, Barron's Guide to the Most Prestigious Colleges, Peterson's Competitive Colleges, and The Barron's 300.
-The University has also received national recognition for the high number of graduates who have received Fulbright and other prestigious international awards - 99 since 1972.
+The academic quality and distinctive experience of a Scranton education are consistently recognized throught high rankings in such national publications as U.S. News and World Report, Barron's Guide to the Most Prestigious Colleges.
+Yahoo Internet Life Magazine applauded the University's commitment to technology by ranking it 43rd among comprehensive and research institutions in the nation.
+In addition, in 2000, the University was one of 100 institutions to be named to the Templeton Foundation's Honor Roll of Character Building Colleges.

+University graduates continue to be accepted into medical and law school at rates well above national averages, including a medical-school acceptance rate of 80 percent.
+In addition, the University has received national recognition for the high number of graduates who have received Fulbright and other prestigious international fellowships - 105 since 1972.